 The Golden Situation

-When you’re out in the field shooting wildlife, the best you can hope for in terms of lighting is a bright sunny day without a cloud in the sky.
+When you’re out in the field shooting wildlife, the best you can hope for in terms of exposure is a sunny day.
 You also want your subject directly in front of you with the sun at your back.
 Let’s call this the golden situation!

-AB Tip: Move to get better lighting!
+AB Tip: Move to get better lighting.
 If the sun is coming from the left or the right then you’re dealing with side-lighting and shadows which can cause issues.
-The absolute worst can be if you are shooting directly into the sun.
+In most cases you also want to avoid shooting directly into the sun (except for artistic effect).
+The midday sun can be “too”bright, so shooting early morning or later in the afternoon can yield better results.

 Assuming you’ve put your subject in the golden situation, which combination of shutter speed, aperture and ISO should you use?
 Of course each camera is slightly different, but generally you want something like:

 ISO 200 – Shutter Speed 1/1000 – Aperture ƒ/8

 In the golden situation you can use the lowest ISO possible to avoid any noise in your shot.
 You can keep your shutter speed high to freeze the motion and you can use the best aperture to get the entire subject sharply in focus and the background blurred.
 Win/Win/Win!

 AB Tip: There are some variations of the golden situation that may require adjustments such as shooting a bird in flight (you may want a faster shutter speed) or shooting a group of subjects (you may want a higher aperture).